 What do you say?

-Well, people are victims of crimes from lots of people, whether it's uh illegal immigrants, people who are here legally, or even white supremacists, there are you can't say we're going to attack something because if somebody is in this country illegally, I listen, have you how many times have you been down to study what goes on at the border?
+You can't say we're going to attack something because if somebody is in this country illegally, listen, how many times have you been down to study what goes on at the border?

 Have you ever done it?

-Um I don't work down at the border.
+I don't work down at the border.

-Okay, I've I've been down there twelve times.
+Okay, I've been down there 12 times.

-I've been out there horseback, all terrain vehicle, helicopters, boats.
+I've been out there horseback, all-terrain vehicle, helicopters, boats.

-I've been everywhere from the Rio Grande to a San Diego office building where there's a a tunnel that was dug from there.
+I've been everywhere from the Rio Grande to a San Diego office building where there's a tunnel that was dug from there.

 I've been out when criminals and gang members were arrested.